Castle Rushen: Prison

 By the 1880s the conditions in the castle had reached such a level of misery for the inmates that order broke down and separating the prisoners became impossible.
 After an 1885 inspection by the Chairman of the Commissioners for Prisons in England and Wales a report made the recommendation to build a new 30-inmate prison.
 After initial Tynwald opposition to the expense, a new site was chosen and the modern Victoria Road Prison opened in April 1891, having been designed by local Manx architect James Cowle.

 During Castle Rushen's service as a prison it held both women and men, with children born by serving prisoners being allowed to live with their mothers within the prison walls, and was the site of executions.
 The last person executed in the castle grounds was John Kewish, convicted of patricide, who was hanged in the Debtors' Yard in the summer of 1872.
 Kewish's body was buried within the grounds of Castle Rushen.

 One notable prisoner held for a time at Castle Rushen was the 1697–1755 Anglican Bishop of Sodor and Man, Thomas Wilson.
 Wilson was imprisoned in 1722 after a conflict with the 1702–1736 Lord of Mann, James Stanley, over who was to have authority over ecclesiastical court cases in the diocese of Sodor and Man.
-The 19th-century Manx democracy activists Robert Fargher and James Brown both spent time in the Castle Rushen gaol as punishment for attacking the House of Keys as an undemocratic institution and demanding public elections in the Isle of Man.
+The 19th-century Manx democracy activists Robert Fargher and James Brown both spent time in the Castle Rushen jail as punishment for attacking the House of Keys as an undemocratic institution and demanding public elections in the Isle of Man.

 In addition to holding criminals Castle Rushen was also used as an insane asylum, confining mentally ill patients.
-The criminally insane were not held on the Isle of Man, instead being sent to institutions in Scotland and England.
+The criminally insane were not held in the Isle of Man, instead being sent to institutions in Scotland and England.